Senserva-LLC/Senserva-Inquisitor/README.md

 ## Senserva's Data Design

 This is an quick overview of the main data tables used by Senserva to go give you an idea of the extent of our data.
 Use a product like [DB Browser for SQLite](https://sqlitebrowser.org/) to full review the data format and content.
 You do not need to know the database to run Inq.exe.
 These notes are for people who want to create their own customizations.

-Our date does contain a history as well.

 Our tables also contain rich set of Json data as well so is a lot of data you can use to create custom solutions.
 Or you can just use our UI, it is pretty good :)

 ```mermaid
 ---